-However, we haven’t heard from my good old friend Karma recently, have we?!
+However, we haven’t heard of my good old friend Karma recently, have we?!
 Don’t worry she wasn’t far!
-I finally got a good night’s sleep and got ready for the day, when I suddenly noticed a little piece of paper on the driver’s window..
-What could that be??
-Guess what it said: “Back tyre flat”….
-It was the right rear tyre….
-Again!!
-Those of you, who followed me throughout my Australia – adventures might have noticed that I never had any flat tyre other than the right rear one… twice.Haven’t got a logic explanation for that yet, but I will work on it 😀
+I finally got a good night’s sleep and got ready for the day, when I suddenly noticed a little piece of paper on the driver’s window… What could that be??
+Guess what it said: “Back tyre flat”… It was the right rear tyre… Again!!
+Those of you, who followed me throughout my Australia – adventures might have noticed that I never had any flat tyre other than the right rear one… twice.Haven’t got a logical explanation for that yet, but I will work on it 😀

 Anyway, since I haven’t had this car for long, I had noooo clue where all the gear was..
 I’ve been told it was there somewhere, but not exactly where.
 Great… I had 40 minutes left till checkout.
 I had no other choice than grabbing every single piece out of my car.
 Of course, I drew some attention on me.
 But this time, I was quite glad about it!
 Two guys came to help!
 Just to let you know: I don’t take it for granted, that people just come over and help!!
 They did not even just offer it, they just did it!!